Reception of The Simpsons: Fairness of comparison

 In 2003, during season 14, Chris Suellentrop of Slate wrote, "At some point during its 14-year run, The Simpsons turned into one of the best sitcoms on television", and yet says this is not a compliment because before then it was so much more, "America's best TV show".
 He says that "There's still greatness there, and you get to see a home run now and then, but mostly it's a halo of reflected glory."
 In 2007, Matt Groening said, "You always hear that the show isn't as good as it used to be ...
 But people always compare the new shown to the memories of their favourite episodes, back when the show surprised them.
 You've got to have an open mind, and for some people, it's impossible.
 Nostalgia clouds their thinking".
 When asked in 2007, during season 18, how the series' longevity is sustained, Scully joked, "Lower your quality standards.
 Once you've done that you can go on forever."

 John Ortved points out that there has always been negative criticism of The Simpsons, even during the period that came to be regarded as the show's golden age.
 In season 5, a reviewer writing in the Los Angeles Times said, "Lately...there are no layers.
 What you immediately see and hear is everything you get.
 The show's bratty Bart and once bankable Homer humor are flatter, and gags often laboured and belaboured, and the characters inconsistant".
 The early seasons of The Simpsons, which were later reassessed and praised, were originally looked down upon by many media outlets.
-Drug czar William Bennett, after "spying a Bart poster at a drug rehabilitation center", said "Your guys aren't watching 'The Simpsons', are you?
+Former United States drug czar William Bennett, after "spying a Bart poster at a drug rehabilitation center", said "Your guys aren't watching 'The Simpsons', are you?
 That's not going to help you", despite having "never actually seen the show".
 Also, "a few humorless educators" objected Simpsons- (especially Bart-) related merchandise, due to their anti-establishment philosophy being seen as a bad influence, despite The Simpsons actually subverting negative ideas, like in an episode where Homer says "Being popular is the most important thing in the world", and where the episode's moral is "the opposite lesson".